 UNC Monfort College of Business Entrepreneurial Challenge

-Finalists announced in ninth annual UNC Monfort College of Business Entrepreneurial Challenge
+Finalists announced in TEnth annual UNC Monfort College of Business Entrepreneurial Challenge

 Five finalists have been selected to compete in the finals of the tenth annual Monfort College of Business Entrepreneurial Challenge at the University of Northern Colorado.
 A panel of experts with diverse backgrounds and skills evaluated the competitor’s business plans and presentations.
 The judges identified the finalists based on their preparation and potential for success.
 In addition to receiving feedback from the judges on critical elements for entrepreneur success, competitors compete for a portion of $50,000 in prize money.
 All five companies will present their business plans to a panel of judges at the University Center on the University of Northern Colorado campus on April 3.